 Scholastic Book Fair

 Our library hosts an annual Scholastic Book Fair once-a-year.
-This year's book fair was held February 19 - 22, 2019.
+The book fair is usually held during Spring Conferences week.
 All proceeds benefit the school library.

 Used Book Exchange

-Knowing that students outgrow books that they may have in their personal collection, our library coordinates a Used Book Exchange allowing students to "trade" their books for books other students have contributed.
-Our Used Book Exchange will be held in May 28-May 30, 2019.
-More details will follow.
+Knowing that students outgrow books they may have in their personal collection, our library coordinates a Used Book Exchange allowing students to "trade" their books for books other students have contributed.
+Our Used Book Exchange is usually held at the end of the school year.